FredrikJohansen/GanttExport/README.md

   - Corrected end date positioning and duplicate date labels
   - Added JavaScript for responsive line height adjustment

-  The main focus was fixing visual spacing issues and adding functionality to export with or without a today indactor line.
+  The main focus was fixing visual spacing issues and adding functionality to export with or without a NOW indactor line.

 ## Changelog v1.1.0 → v1.1.1